-- 1. The first rotation must be with a BMS program faculty member listed in the BMS faculty directory: https://biomedsci.ucsd.edu/faculty/.
-Students can choose to conduct rotations of either 12 weeks or 6 weeks in length.
-Due to the high course load in the Fall quarter, one 12-week rotation is strongly recommended in this quarter. - 2.
+- The first rotation must be with a BMS program faculty member listed in the BMS faculty directory: https://biomedsci.ucsd.edu/faculty/.
+6-week rotations are recommended but students can choose to conduct rotations of either 6 or 12 weeks in length. - 2.
 Students must participate in rotations throughout their first year, unless they have identified a thesis advisor and entered their laboratory. - 3.
 The duration of each rotation will be determined by agreement between the student and the rotation advisor prior to the onset of the rotation.
 Changes in the duration of a rotation are discouraged after the student joins the rotation lab. - 4.
-Students must complete at least three rotations with BMS faculty members.
-Rotations with non-BMS faculty members that have a UCSD academic appointment are allowed, contingent on the approval of the student's SPAC advisor and the BMS Chair. - 5.
-Students can enter a thesis laboratory as early as mid-Winter quarter, for example, after the student completes three 6-week rotations. - 6.
-Students must enter laboratories of their thesis advisors by the end of their first Spring quarter (June 30, 2023 for students entering in Fall 2022).
-The BMS program limits student support through the end of their first Summer quarter (August 31, 2023 for students entering in Fall 2022).
+Students must complete at least two rotations with BMS faculty members.
+Rotations with non-BMS faculty members that have a UCSD academic appointment are allowed, contingent on the approval of the student's A-SPAC advisor and the BMS Chair. - 5.
+Students can enter a thesis laboratory as early as the end of the Winter quarter (March 30, 2024) after completing two quarters of rotations.
+For example, four 6-week rotations, two 12-week rotations, or some combination thereof. - 6.
+Students must enter laboratories of their thesis advisors by the end of their first Spring quarter (June 30, 2024, for students entering in Fall 2023).
+The BMS program limits student support through the end of their first academic year (June 30, 2024, for students entering in Fall 2023).

-Exceptions to the rotation program policy require the approval of the SPAC advisor and BMS Chair.
+Exceptions to the rotation program policy require the approval of the A-SPAC advisor and BMS Chair.

 4.B.
-DEVELOPMENT OF A ROTATION PLAN
+DEVELOPING A ROTATION PLAN

-Students are required to discuss their plans for rotations with their SPAC advisors.
+Students are required to discuss their plans for rotations with their A-SPAC advisors.
 The BMS website posts rotation projects submitted by faculty members.
 Access to these project descriptions will be password-protected and only available to BMS students who are participating in the Research Rotation Program.
 It is the student's responsibility to approach faculty members and to make the appropriate arrangements for each rotation, e.g., beginning date, duration, project, readings and laboratory orientation.
-Once discussed with the potential rotation advisor, the rotation plan must be approved by the student's SPAC advisor before the student can begin the rotation.
+Once discussed with the potential rotation advisor, the rotation plan must be approved by the student's A-SPAC advisor before the student can begin the rotation.
 Students should discuss with potential Rotation Advisors, whether the faculty member has funding to support the student for their thesis research prior to the student joining the laboratory.
-If funding is uncertain, the student should carefully consider whether they should rotate in the laboratory, in consultation with the SPAC advisor.
+If funding is uncertain, the student should carefully consider whether they should rotate in the laboratory, in consultation with the A-SPAC advisor.
 A student can pursue an 'educational' rotation only if they have identified a thesis lab prior to completing the BMS rotation requirements; such a rotation does not come with the expectation that the rotation mentor has the resources to support a student for thesis work.
 All educational rotations require approval by the BMS Chair.